Gegcuk/learining_path/README.md

 Welcome to my personal roadmap for mastering software development—a journey built on curiosity, discipline, and a passion for continuous growth.
 This repository is a carefully structured learning path, enhanced with carefully selected courses and real-world projects to reinforce each phase of study.

-From establishing a solid foundation in core Java to navigating build tools, databases, microservices, and cloud-native ecosystems—here's my structured plan.
+From establishing a solid foundation in core Java to navigating build tools, databases, microservices, and cloud-native ecosystems—here’s my structured plan.

-Happy learning and coding!
+**Happy learning and coding!**

 ---

 ## Phase 0: Pre-Core Foundations (Before 2025)

+*(Completed prior to the roadmap launch — ✅ means done)*

 | Resource                                    | Status | Category                                |
 |---------------------------------------------|--------|-----------------------------------------|